Zhiyang43/zhiyang43.github.io/_pages/about.md

 My research is focused on the analysis of geometric graph signal processing in the limit with manifold filters and neural networks.
 I explore the applications on wireless networks, robotics as well as point cloud analysis.

+<p style="color:red;">I am on the 2024-2025 academic job market and would be happy to discuss any opportunities!</p>

 <h3>News:</h3>

 <b>Apr 2024:</b> Our paper [“Geometric Graph Filters and Neural Networks: Limit Properties and Discriminability Trade-offs”](https://arxiv.org/abs/2305.18467) got accepted at IEEE Transactions on Signal Processing! <br>